robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

     .
 0   1 2   3  4   5  6   7  8   9 10  11 12  13   14   15  16  17   18  19   20 e

-The vertical axis is `g`, the zero based height of the tree.
+The vertical axis is `g`, the zero based height of the MMR.

-The horizontal axis is `e`, the leaf indices corresponding to the `g=0` nodes in the tree
+The horizontal axis is `e`, the leaf indices corresponding to the `g=0` nodes in the MMR

 ## MMR(39) leaf values (excluding interior nodes)